-As a Public History Fellow, Lisa Berry Drago connects research and collections with broad audiences in innovative ways.
+As a Public History Fellow, Elisabeth (Lisa) Berry Drago connects research and collections with broad audiences in innovative ways.
 Her tools are objects, stories, people, and ideas; her goals are engagement and open dialogue.
-She develops social media, exhibitions, and programs that highlight relationships between science, technology, art, and society.
+She develops exhibitions and programs that highlight relationships between science, technology, art, and society.

-Berry Drago is a PhD candidate in art history at the University of Delaware, specializing in 17th-century Netherlands.
-Her dissertation centers on the painter Thomas Wijck (1616–1677), whose pictures of alchemists in the laboratory offer new perspectives on early modern science and artistry.
-Dutch images of alchemists at work have long been overlooked as moralizing satires catering to a disbelieving audience.
-Yet alchemy was a vital material science, a discipline of experiment and innovation.
-Berry Drago’s project explores the connections between the work of alchemists and the transformations performed by early modern artists.
-In addition to iconographical and historical concerns, emphasis is placed on Wijck’s paintings as transformative objects produced in a studio-workshop: raw materials, pigments, and chemical processes will shed light on the practices of painters and their role in a greater “Golden Age” of discovery.
+Berry Drago holds a PhD in art history from the University of Delaware, specializing in the representation of science and artisanal work, the history of the print, and artistic identity-making.
+Her forthcoming book, Painted Alchemists, will be the first on the painter Thomas Wijck (1616–1677), whose pictures of alchemists in the laboratory offer new perspectives on early modern science and artistry.
+Berry Drago’s project explores the connections between experimental work and the transformations performed by early modern artists; raw materials, pigments, and studio processes shed new light on the importance of painters to a greater “Golden Age” of discovery.